Hoshino Resorts: Risonare

 Risonare (リゾナーレ) is Hoshino Resorts' modern accommodation, designed for families, and often offering a range of sports activities.
-There are currently 7 Risonare properties, one of which is located in the United States territory of Guam.
+There are currently 8 Risonare properties, one of which is located in the United States territory of Guam.
 Properties include Risonare Tomamu, which offers skiing in central Hokkaido; Risonare Kohamajima, which offers golf and windsurfing in southern Okinawa; Risonare Yatsugatake, located in a wine region in central Honshu; and Risonare Atami, a seaside hot-spring resort south of Tokyo.
 Italian, French, and Japanese cuisine are featured in many Risonare resorts, though vegan diners are also available.

 Omo

 Omo (おも) is an urban city center hotel brand designed as a base for exploring.
-There are currently 11 Omo properties.
+There are currently 18 Omo properties.
 The brand was launched in 2018.

 Beb

 Beb (ベブ) is a hotel brand designed for staycations, with rooms and lounge areas built to accommodate multiple family groups.
-There are currently 3 Beb properties.
+There are currently 4 Beb properties.

+Lucy

+Lucy (ルーシー) is a brand established to provide comfortable lodging experiences in mountainous areas where such accommodation had traditionally been difficult to offer.
+Its buildings are of a cabin type, and, compared with the company's other five brands, its accommodation rates are set at the lowest level.

 Notable Hoshinoya Hotels

 Hoshinoya Karuizawa

 Hoshino Resorts' original property is located in Karuizawa, an area of Nagano Prefecture, under Mount Asama, first deemed fit as a resort and villa spot in the late 19th century by foreign missionaries like British/Canadian theologian Alexander Croft Shaw in (1886).
 Emperor Akihito met his wife Michiko in the area, and it is the only place in the world to have hosted both summer and winter Olympic events.
 Hoshinoya Karuizawa is located on the banks of the Yukawa river.

 First opened in 1914, it was closed in 1995 for ten years by Yoshiharu Hoshino, before being reopened as Hoshinoya Karuizawa in 2005, the first eco-resort in Japan.
 The resort and its 'Tombo-no-yu' hot springs are powered by geothermal heat from the volcanos in the surrounding topography.
 This, as well as hydroelectricity from mountain streams, provides the energy for the rest of the resort's power.
 The property is Hoshino's first to achieve the policy aim of zero-emissions.

 The property has 77 rooms, two hot-spring baths and a chaya tea room.